hci-lab-um/heuristics-for-test-tool-design/H06-What-learning-preferences-do-those-people-have.md

 <a name="TopofPage"></a>
-# H6 What learning preferences do those people have?
+# H6 What learning preferences do people have?
 [◄ Go back](README.md)

 Theme: WHO?

 ## Quick Start:

-- Heuristic Question: What learning preferences do those people have?
+- Heuristic Question: What learning preferences do people have?
 - Solo, pair or group learning?
 Video, audio, text, diagrams?
 Online or face to face?
 Guided or exploratory?
 - Depending on the person and their preferences a mix of media and teaching methods may be needed in the learning materials.
 - Quality in Use Attributes: Effectiveness, Flexibility